gth001/Folder-Actions/README.md

 # Mac OS Automator folder actions.

-I dislike WebM and WebP files because they're not compatible with some things.
-This macOS Automator folder action automatically runs on any WebM or WebP that exists on your desktop and immediately replaces them with a JPEG or MP4.
+This causes Mac OS to automatically detect any WebM or WebP file on your desktop.
+While it helps cloudflare save bandwidth, they're pretty useless outside of a browser.
+It will immediately replace it with a JPEG or MP4 version, that most apps can actually use.